ministryofjustice/analytics-platform-restarter/README.md

 It provides an HTTP API to trigger the restart of the pods of a given application (based on the host).

+The service will only find/restart applications running in the given `$NAMESPACE`.

 **IMPORTANT**: This is an internal service, don't expose this on the internet.

 ## Usage